GSYfate/NLP-Assignment/README.md

-#
+# Implementation of a Fine-Tuned T5 Model for English to Reverse-English
-This is a implementation od  inetune T5 model, which can maps from English to reverse-English
+This project presents an implementation of a fine-tuned T5 model, designed to transform standard English sentences into their reversed counterparts.
+The model is trained to take sentences from newspaper articles and then transform these sentences into reversed English versions.

 ## Model
 [T5-base](https://huggingface.co/t5-base)